 If low T is affecting your everyday life, it may be time to find a low T treatment center like ageRejuvenation.

-While there are always new pills and injections launching into the marketplace to solve the mysteries of low libido, the simplest tried and true method of treating low testosterone is with Testosterone Replacement Therapy (TRT).
+While there are always new pills and injections launching into the marketplace to solve the mysteries of low libido, the simplest tried and true method of treating low testosterone is with a structured testosterone replacement therapy (TRT) plan.
 This treatment can help you overcome negative low T symptoms such as low libido, fatigue, mood swings, and even erectile dysfunction.
+Major medical centers, including Mayo Clinic, describe testosterone replacement therapy as a standard treatment for confirmed low testosterone.

 Testosterone is either administered via injections or inserted in pellet form and lasts about 6 months.
 The method you choose to use will be based on the consultation you have with your doctor regarding lab results and what is best suited for you and your wellness.